Ahmed Taleb Ibrahimi: Algerian doctor

 In 1962 he pursued his career as a doctor in the main hospital of Algiers.
 After the independence, in July 1962, Ahmed continued his work of reforming, renovating the hospital, teaching the next generation of Algerian doctors, and learning from foreign professors who chose to remain in independent Algeria.
 Moreover, during the next three years, he received many enticing offers to be Ambassador, and had other senior government positions offered to him which he refused because he wanted to stay with his family which he missed from his years of war and separation.
 Even the-then first president of Algeria, Ahmed Ben Bella, made several overtures to Ahmed to work with him.
 Ahmed politely declined the offer and made it clear that he wished to continue practicing medicine rather than engage in Politics.
 In addition, Ahmed had the financial responsibility to find housing for his parents and ailing sister, and share his meager salary with them.

-Though inconceivable and oddly paradoxical for someone of the stature of Sheikh Bachir Ibrahimi – a prominent scholar who spent all his life fighting and suffering along with his family to render Algeria a free and prosperous nation – the family was hard-pressed to find a place to live in an independent Algeria.
-This was indeed not a coincidence at all in as much as the-then President Benbella was hostile to Sheikh Bachir and his son Ahmed because the latter did not agree with his policies in general, and the extreme socialism that the President adopted in particular.
+The family was hard-pressed to find a place to live in an independent Algeria.
+The then President Benbella was hostile to Sheikh Bachir and his son Ahmed because the latter did not agree with his policies in general, and the extreme socialism that the President adopted in particular.